Does my Cane Corso have separation anxiety?

 Is there higher risk factors for some dog developing separation anxiety?
 What dogs are at higher risk?

-Cane Corso is a breed known for insane attachment to its owners.
+Cane Corso is a breed known for its insane attachment to its owners.
 King Corso likes to follow his pack leader everywhere.
-It's because he believes him and feels more secure around his owner.
+It’s because he believes him and feels more secure around his owner.

 If your dog was destructive and did some damage in your home while you weren't there, don't yell at him.
 He can be even more stressful next time you leave him alone.
 Just apply our treatment for Cane Corso's separation anxiety.